einarwh/escher-workshop/README.md

 git clone https://github.com/einarwh/escher-workshop
 ````

-You should see that we're not starting from scratch.
+You'll see that we're not starting from scratch.
 You get a number of `.elm` files containing Elm modules.
 Most of them we can and will ignore in this workshop.
+But some of them we'll become familiar with.

-You can start the application by typing `elm-reactor` in your terminal.
+First though, you can start the application by typing `elm-reactor` in your terminal.
 If you open a browser at `http://localhost:8000/Main.elm` you should see something that looks like this:

 <img src="files/letter-f.svg" width="200" height="200">

 Which is an SVG rendering of the letter F.

-If you open `Main.elm` in your editor, you'll see that we import a bunch of stuff.

-Try to change this line:
+Open `Main.elm` in an editor and try to change this line:

 ```
 box |> createPicture fLetter